 I’ve been impressed by Wirex.

-It’s definitely the best bitcoin debit card available in the UK and Europe.
+I think it’s definitely one of the best bitcoin debit cards available in the UK and Europe.

 With Wirex’s GBP Visa Debit card, you can also shop in-store and online.

 Is it the best bitcoin debit card in the UK and EU?
 Check out this Wirex review to see what I think.

 Advantages & Disadvantages